joshuarrr/jrr-xviii-ii/src/content/projects/hilights.md

 tech: 'Sketch, InVision Studio, ProtoPie'
 summary: >-
   Hilights is an app that facilitates conversations about specific sections of recordings.
-The design and development are currently in active development.
+The design and development are currently in progress.
 ---
 Hilights is an app that facilitates conversations about specific sections of recordings.
-The design and development are currently in active development.
+The design and development are currently in progress.